DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/mesh_process.rst

 Overview
 --------------------

-Often, polygon meshes contain sparse points, relying more on polygons to represent surfaces.
 The Mesh Process Node processes an input polygon mesh and generates a point cloud that can be used for finding model features.

 .. image:: Images/mesh_process/mesh_process_overview_1.png